ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

 * Holding the Delete button in the group name textbox will show a fake Delete icon.
 * Legacy Windows 10 effects (Reveal, and 3D push) are still present.
 * Items may not align/center correctly on higher DPIs.
-* *"Pinned tiles"* and *"All apps"* buttons will stick to the navigation pane for a split second after the pane dismisses.
 * Tiles dragged from the applist section will have a broken background.
 * Right-clicking the group name textbox in edit mode shows a Metro-styled context menu, which cannot be styled (yet).

 ## Unsupported configurations/settings
 * All versions of Windows 10.